kurokobo/awx-on-k3s/builder/README.md

 ### Build EE

 Once your files are ready, run `ansible-builder build` command to build EE as a container image according to the definition in `execution-environment.yml`.
-Specify a tag (`--tag`) to suit your requiremnts.
+Specify a tag (`--tag`) to suit your requirements.

 ```bash
 ansible-builder build --tag registry.example.com/ansible/ee:2.12-custom --container-runtime docker --verbosity 3